bitol-io/tsc/rfcs/0007-data-quality.md

     mustBeLessThan: 3600
 ```

+Note: _This actually represents the `metric_query` type in the Soda reference._

 ### Custom

+Status: this is not part of ODCS v3.

-We should also support vendor specific checks, such as Great Expectations, dbt-tests or Montecarlo:
+We should also support vendor-specific checks, such as Great Expectations, dbt-tests, or Montecarlo:
 Any properties should be acceptable here.

 > TBD: Camel Case feels a bit odd here